-In desperate need of time off, time away and no time to go very far, we did what many people in Southern California do: we headed for the beach.
-Not just any beach, but beautiful, charming Laguna Beach.
-The sea, the sand, and a wonderful spa.
-What a way to celebrate Kent’s birthday!
+In desperate need of time off and no time to go very far, we did what many people in Southern Californian do: we headed for the beach.
+Not just any beach, but beautiful, charming Laguna Beach, to the sea, the sand, and a wonderful spa.
+It was a great way to celebrate Kent’s birthday!
+Join us on our staycation at the Montage Laguna Beach.

 We are blessed to live in a great area of Southern California called South Orange County.
 Living here, it is easy to forget that people from around the world come here to vacation.
-So we decided to do what we have never done before; “staycation” close to home at the Montage Resort and Spa in Laguna Beach, about a 20 minute drive from home.
+We decided to “staycation” close to home and I knew just where we should go – the luxurious Montage Resort and Spa in Laguna Beach.

-Walk into the main lobby and you are drawn to the giant open balcony that overlooks the beautiful blue Pacific.
+Walking into the main lobby and you are drawn to the giant open balcony that overlooks the beautiful blue Pacific.
 It’s breathtaking.
 Breathe deep and allow the fresh ocean air to refresh your tired soul.
 It’s heaven on earth.
-Crowning 30 lushly landscaped acres on a bluff above the Pacific ocean, the Montage Laguna Beach has warm, comfortable Craftsman-style architecture reflecting bygone days of the early 1900′s, the heyday of the California Arts and Crafts movement.

 The Montage Laguna Beach has a world-class spa where you can get in a morning workout overlooking the ocean (got to work off those vacation splurges), enjoy a massage (one of the best in my life), melt away stress in the whirlpool, sauna and steam room, then totally jell out in a comfy chaise lounge by the quiet spa pool (no kids at this one).